My Best Eats of 2017

 #3 Slap’s BBQ (Kansas City, KS)

 I couldn’t visit Kansas and not try some famous Kansas BBQ.
 My favorite was the award-winning Slap’s BBQ, a restaurant that locals flock to and wait in very long lines to enjoy.
-The burnt ends and brisket are insanely delicious but I preferred the buttery roasted turkey.
+The burnt ends and brisket are insanely delicious, but I preferred the buttery roasted turkey.
 Slap’s side dishes (Cheesy Corn, Baked Beans, and Mac & Cheese w/Bacon) are second to none!
-You’ve gotta try them all.
+You have to try them all.
 Don’t forget to try the Alabama white BBQ sauce with the meats.
 It’s my fave.

 #4 Arni’s Restaurant (West Lafayette, IN)